 - Income Requirement is for Three Years – The sponsor has to show that they have met the minimum necessary income requirement for the past three years.

 - Notice of Assessment(s) is the Only Evidence of Income – To prove their income, sponsors may only use their income tax returns as documentary evidence, as the immigration authorities will not consider other evidence of income.

 - 20 Year Sponsorship – The sponsor has to agree to be financially responsible for the parent or grandparent for a period of 20 years.

-- 10,000 Applications Limit – Only 10,000 applications will be accepted per year.
-This cap renews in January of each year and after it is filled the category will be closed until the next year.
+- 15,000 Applications Limit – Only 15,000 applications will be accepted this intake year.
+This cap renews every year and after it is filled, parental sponsorship will be closed until the next year.

 If the Canadian sponsor is approved, the parental sponsorship application will be processed at a Canadian immigration office or visa office.
 The typical processing time is approximately one year.
 Once approved the foreign parents will be issued permanent resident visas that they can use to travel to Canada, and they will become permanent residents upon entry into the country.

 The general policy of the Canadian immigration authorities is not to issue visitor visas to family members who are being or may be sponsored.
 An exception to this policy is the Super Visa for parents and grandparents of Canadian citizens or permanent residents.